nicole-numfocus/pandas-czi/proposal.md

 The implementer will need to coordinate with many new contributors to pandas, who often start contributing by improving pandas' documentation.

+We expect this to take about ½ FTE.

 ## Performance Monitoring